How To Run a Background Check in Texas Legally in 2023

 Moreover, while looking out for a company’s financial assets is extremely important, protecting your other employees and customers should also be a priority.
 Failing to adequately screen a candidate might result in catastrophic events that could make your company, or the company you work for, legally and financially liable for any damages your new staff member causes to others, be it out of negligence, or malice.

-When looking to get a background check from the police or other government channels, a few simple steps are required.
+When looking to get a records check from the police or other government channels, a few simple steps are required.

-• In compliance with the EEOC, avoid only running background checks on prospective employees of a certain race, sexual preference, sex, religion, or genetic history, as this is considered discrimination.
+• In compliance with the EEOC,3 avoid only running background checks on prospective employees of a certain race, sexual preference, sex, religion, or genetic history, as this is considered discrimination.

 • Avoid asking about a candidate’s genetic history when the job they’re applying for does not involve operating heavy machinery or performing other day-to-day activities that might endanger them or others, should a medical condition related to this information interfere with them.